rowcased/rowcased.github.io/alternate_page.md

 #### The Site

-Codewars is a prominant, user-driven website with a highly active and responsive comminuty of users, offering thousands of code challenges on a variety of topics in over 40 supported languages.
+Codewars is a prominant, user-driven website with a highly active and responsive comminuty, offering thousands of code challenges on a variety of topics in over 40 supported languages.
 The site borrows from _Kendo_ using a 'kyu' rank system and referring to challenges as 'kata'.
 Points earned by activity on the site are considered _honor_.
 As various levels of honor are earned, additional privilages become granted to a power-user.

 #### My involvement

-At first I only solved kata in Python just to learn to code, next I learned C and translated kata into that language, then I added more languages, and finally I created some original kata.
-All along the way I evolved into an ad hoc moderator by earning increasing access to materials and took an increasing part in maintaining the website.
+At first I only solved kata in Python just to learn to code, next I learned C and translated kata into that language, then I studied additional languages, and finally I created some original kata.
+As my rank grandually advanced I evolved into an ad hoc site moderator with access to site maintainance and participating in guiding new members to the community.

 ### 1. Solved Kata